clear all

 Now consider the borders.
 You can eliminate the border between the row headers and the rest of the table by eliminating right borders:

-levelsof cell_type collect
+collect levelsof cell_type

 Collection: default